Off-Diagonal Long-Range Order Implies Vanishing Charge Gap

 We consider the general Hamiltonian \eq \hH=\sum_{x,y\in\La}t_{x,y}\,\had_x\ha_y+\sum_{x\in\La}\frac{U_x}{2}\hn_x(\hn_x-1)+\sum_{x,y\in\La}\frac{V_{x,y}}{2}\hn_x\hn_y, \lb{H} \en where $t_{x,y}=t_{y,x}^*\in\bbC$ is the hopping amplitude, $U_x\in\bbR$ is the on-site repulsive energy, and $V_{x,y}=V_{y,x}\in\bbR$ with $V_{x,x}=0$ is the interaction energy.
 Note that $t_{x,x}$ expresses the single-particle potential.

 Since the Hamiltonian $\hH$ commutes with the total particle number operator $\hN$, each energy eigenstate can be labeled by the eigenvalue $N$ of $\hN$.
 Let $\Gk$ be a normalized ground state and $\EGS_N$ be the the ground state energy with $N$ particles.
 We shall abbreviate the expectation value $\bkP{\cdots}$ as $\bkG{\cdots}$.
 We define the chemical potential $\mu_N$ and the charge gap $\Di_N$ at $N$ by \eqg \mu_N=\EGS_{N+1}-\EGS_N,\lb{mu}\\ \Di_N=\EGS_{N+1}+\EGS_{N-1}-2\EGS_N. \lb{DE} \eng We can show in general that $\mu_N$ is a quantity at most of order 1 \cite{en:mu}.
-It is believed that the charge gap provides a simple criterion for conductivity; the ground state is insulating if $\Di_N$ is positive and of order 1 \cite{LiebWu}.
+It is believed that the charge gap provides a simple criterion for conductivity: the ground state is insulating if $\Di_N$ is positive and of order 1 \cite{LiebWu}.
 We define the charge susceptibility at $N$ by \eq \chi_N=\frac{1}{\NLa}\frac{1}{\mu_N-\mu_{N-1}}=\frac{1}{\NLa\,\Di_N}. \lb{kappa} \en

-Recall that the ground state energy density $\epsilon(\rho)$ is generally a convex function of the particle density $\rho$ in the thermodynamic limit \cite{Ruelle}.
-Moreover $\epsilon(\rho)$ is usually strictly convex in $\rho$ except in a phase coexistence region.
-We therefore expect for a generic interacting system on sufficiently large (but finite) $\La$ that $\Di_N$ is mostly positive and $\chi_N$ is close to its thermodynamic limit $\chi(\rho)=1/\epsilon''(\rho)$.
+Let $\epsilon(\rho)$ be the thermodynamic limit of the ground state energy density $\EGS_N/\NLa$ as a function of the particle density $\rho$ \cite{Ruelle}.
+It generally holds that $\epsilon''(\rho)>0$ except at phase coexistence points.
+If $\EGS_N/\NLa$ convergence to $\epsilon(\rho)$ in a sufficiently uniform manner, $\chi_N$ for sufficiently large but finite $\La$ should be close to its thermodynamic limit $\chi(\rho)=1/\epsilon''(\rho)$, and hence should be positive.
+We expect this to be the case for most $N$ in a generic interacting system.
 (On the other hand $\chi_N$ exhibits a pathological behavior, e.g., in a free fermion system.)
 We note however that Theorem 1 below is valid no matter whether this expectation holds or not.
 In section~A of \cite{SM} we directly treat $\chi(\rho)$ defined in the thermodynamic limit.

 To test for possible ODLRO, we introduce the order operator \eq \hO=\sum_{x\in\La}\zeta_x\,\ha_x, \lb{O} \en where $\zeta_x\in\bbC$ is an arbitrary constant such that $|\zeta_x|\le1$.
 For any choice of $\zeta_x$, the order operator changes the particle number by 1: \eq [\hN,\hO]=-\hO,\quad[\hN,\hOd]=\hOd. \lb{OO} \en We say that the ground state $\Gk$ exhibits ODLRO if, for an appropriate choice of $\zeta_x$, we have \eq \bkG{\hOd\hO}\geq\eta\NLa^2, \lb{ODLRO} \en with a constant $\eta>0$.